Editorial Style Guide

 - She planned to move heaven and earth to complete her degree.

-Ensure means to guarantee.
-Use insure for references to insurance.
+“Ensure” means to guarantee.
+Use “insure” for references to insurance.

 The word “faculty” takes a singular verb.
-Use faculty members and staff members to avoid awkward singular constructions.
+Use “faculty members” and “staff members” to avoid awkward singular constructions.

 Frequently asked questions.
 Don’t use periods or apostrophe.

-Farther refers to physical distance: He walked farther into the campus.
-Further refers to an extension of time or degree: She will look further into the problem.
+“Further” refers to an extension of time or degree: She will look further into the problem.

 first come, first served